ozhanatali/ozhanatali.github.io/_posts/2024-11-05-Multiple Linear Regression.md

 Let Ɛ (epsilon) be 0.001.
 If J(w,b) decreases by <=Ɛ in one iteration, declare convergence. (get closer to global minimum)

+# Choosing the learning rate

+With a small enough α, J(w,b) should decrease on every iteration.
+1st select and really small learning rate and check if the cost decreases-- otherwise there might be a coding bug.
+But if it is too small, #iteratiosn increases, takes longer time, consumes more source.
+Try...